 I feel the same surge of anger I felt when the men attacked the woman at the fair.
-Mothers and babies shouldn’t have to run in terror: it’s not right.
+Mothers shouldn’t have to run in terror: it’s not right.

 She stops when she sees me, hunches over, looks to the sides to see if there’s another footpath to run down but there are only thorny bushes.
 I raise a hand and smile.
 It doesn’t calm her.
 I step aside and motion her past me.
 She runs, sweat trickling down the jet-black skin of her neck.
 Her dress whips me as she dashes past.

 People in pursuit, men.
 There’s noise everywhere, people shouting and forcing their way amongst the scrub.
 Two figures storm up the path towards me.